 Studio photographers will appreciate that the Fujifilm X-T3 (unlike the X70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-T3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X70 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X70 was succeeded by the Fujifilm XF10.
+Both the X-T3 and the X70 have been discontinued, but can regularly be found used on eBay.
+The X70 was replaced by the Fujifilm XF10, while the X-T3 was followed by the Fujifilm X-T4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what conclusions can be drawn?
 Is the Fujifilm X-T3 better than the Fujifilm X70 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (26 vs 16MP) with a 27% higher linear resolution.

 - Better video: Provides higher definition movie capture (4K/60p vs 1080/60p).

 - Better sound control: Has a headphone port that enables audio monitoring while recording.

 - Easier framing: Has an electronic viewfinder for image composition and settings control.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.